Ajay Devgn: Production

 Ajay Devgn FFilms (ADF) is an Indian film production and distribution company established by actor Ajay Devgn in 2000.
 Based in Mumbai, it mainly produces and distributes Hindi films.
 In 2000, ADF released its first film, Raju Chacha.
 The film starred Devgn himself as the lead actor and his wife Kajol as the lead actress.
 Raju Chacha received mixed reviews but grossed Rs 209.2 millions at the box office.

 In 2008, Devgn co-produced the drama U Me Aur Hum, which marked his directorial debut.
 Devgn also played the lead role in the film, sharing the screen again with Kajol.
 The film was written by Devgn himself and three other writers.
 Critical reception was generally positive, with Taran Adarsh giving the film 4 out of 5 stars and describing it as "A well-made, absorbing love story that's high on emotional quotient".

 In 2009, Devgn released and acted in his home production All the Best: Fun Begins, which was directed by Rohit Shetty and also starring, Sanjay Dutt, Fardeen Khan, Bipasha Basu and Mugdha Godse.
 The film was released on 16 October 2009 and received positive response from critics.
 It was rated a hit in India, and is the twelfth highest grossing Bollywood film of 2009.

 In 2014, ADF produced Singham Returns starring Devgn and Kareena Kapoor.
 In 2016 Devgn produced and starred in Shivaay which is to be the most expensive film of his production.

 In late December 2017, ADF collaborated with Fox Star Studios to produce Total Dhamaal starring Devgn, Riteish Deshmukh, Arshad Warsi, Javed Jaffrey, Madhuri Dixit, and Anil Kapoor.

+In 2018, Ajay Devgn released his first Marathi film production Aapla Manus.
+A dramatic thriller written by Vivek Bele and directed by Satish Rajwade, it starred Nana Patekar, Iravati Harshe, and Sumeet Raghavan.
+It was produced by Ajay Devgn, Nana Patekar, Abhinav Shuklaa, Manish Mishra and Rohit Choudhary and released on 9 February 2018.
+The film was distributed by Viacom 18 Motion Pictures.

 NY VFXWAALA

-In October 2015, Devgn established a visual effects company, NY VFXWAALA, after his children.
+In October 2015, Devgn established a visual effects company, NY VFXWAALA, named after his children Nysa and Yug.
 It has been involved with many major films, such as Prem Ratan Dhan Payo, Tamasha, Bajirao Mastani, Mersal, Dilwale, Force 2, and Simmba.
 The company won the Best Special Effects award at the 64th National Film Awards for the film Shivaay (2016).